StereoKit/StereoKit/docs/Pages/Reference/Model/AddNode.md

 |bool solid|A flag that indicates the Mesh for this node             will be used in ray intersection tests.
 This flag is ignored if no             Mesh is attached.|
 |RETURNS: [ModelNode]({{site.url}}/Pages/Reference/ModelNode.html)|This returns the newly added ModelNode, or if there's an issue with mesh and material being inconsistently null, then this result will also be null.|

-This adds a root node to the `Model`'s node hierarchy!
-If There is already an initial root node, this node will still be a root node, but will be a `Sibling` of the `Model`'s `RootNode`.
-If this is the first root node added, you'll be able to access it via `RootNode`.